 Does your information truly engage website visitors?
 If so, Google may reward you with a higher search ranking.
 Unfortunately, it’s unclear how exactly Google measures user engagement.
 “I don’t think anyone in the industry has a good handle on what user engagement measurements might be,” Enge says, adding that he doesn’t think click-through rates are a direct ranking factor.

 For some pages, high bounce rates are a positive signal, according to Enge.
-When visitors land on contact pages in search of phone numbers and then click away, for example, that’s a satisfactory user engagement.
+When visitors land on contact pages in search of phone numbers and then click away, for example, that’s satisfactory user engagement.
 “But I do believe Google is looking at user engagement in some ways,” Enge says.
 Google software engineer Paul Haahr confirmed as much in a March 2016 presentation, in which he said Google leverages user engagement to evaluate the quality of its ranking algorithms.

 Moz’s Fishkin says user interaction and engagement, along with usage-data signals, are among the top SEO ranking factors.
-Such signals include clickstream analysis, which collects, analyzes and reports aggregate data on the pages site visitors see and in what order, and visitor traffic.
-In its beginner’s guide to SEO, Moz outlines some user engagement metrics, and provides an explanation of how usability and user experience impact search rankings.
+Such signals include clickstream analysis, which collects, analyzes and reports aggregate data on the pages site visitors to see and in what order, and visitor traffic.
+In its beginner’s guide to SEO, Moz outlines some user engagement metrics and provides an explanation of how usability and user experience impact search rankings.

 Searchmetrics lists user experience as its No. 2 ranking factor, based on elements such as the number of internal links and images, responsive design — when a website adjusts to both mobile and desktop screens — and time spent on site.